mu-hashmi/speculative-cloud-execution/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

 ## License